 On the other hand, let’s say you move to an area like Seminole, Largo, Palm Harbor, St Petersburg, or Redington Beach, where there are a several A-Rated Public Schools (Rated by state testing standards) within a 10 mile radius.
-Your home may cost more, but will the increased mortgage payment cost more than the tuition to go to a private school for your child?
+Your home may cost more, but will the increased mortgage payment cost more than the tuition payment for your child to go to a private school?
 What about if you have more than one child or are expecting to grow your family in the next 5 years?
 Will the education choices be comparable and affordable?

-It’s important to talk with your lender and your real estate agent about your plans so they can help you weigh all of these options.
-If you have 2 children, you may be better off finding a slightly higher priced home in a great public school zone vs. paying close to $50k per year to attend a private school in another area (aka a little over $4,000 per month in tuition costs).
+It’s important to talk with your lender and your real estate agent about your plans so they can help you weigh all of these options and make the right decision for your family.
+If you have 2 children, you may be better off finding a slightly higher priced home in a great public school zone vs. paying close to $60k per year to attend a private school in another area (a.k.a. about $5,000 per month in tuition costs).
 However, if the home and neighborhood you love isn't zoned for a public school you love, private school may be the best option.

 For example, let's say the home you want is $100k more in a great public school zone, your mortgage payment will be higher, but it won't be $4,000 per month higher.

 But then again, if there’s a set of programs the private school offers that you can’t easily get from a local public school, maybe that added benefit is worth more to you if you can afford it.
 The answer varies from person to person and there really is no right or wrong answer, just what makes the most sense for your family.